Tiina ItkonenAssociate Professor, Education

 Dr. Itkonen studies interest group behavior in special education as well as education policy and politics.
-She has published in American Journal of Education, Education Policy, and International Journal of Disability, Development and Education, among others.
+She has published in American Journal of Education, Education Policy, Political Science Education, and International Journal of Disability, Development and Education, among others.
 In Fall 2009 she published her book with Cambria Press, titled “The Role of Special Education Interest Groups in National Policy.”
 She received the 2004-2006 Outstanding Dissertation Award from the Politics of Education Association of the American Educational Research Association, and was an American Educational Research Association - Spencer Doctoral Fellow during her studies.
 She frequently presents at the National Special Education Research Conference in her native Finland.

 - POLS 431 Education Policy and Politics

 - POLS 321 Interest Groups and Collective Action

 - SPED 641 Advanced Topics in Disability Studies